haarkon/Pixy2/README.md

 The library stores received data in a large (256 bytes) home made circular buffer.

-User can access to response datas by using 2 possibilities :
+User can access to response datas by using 2 ways :
 - In a single structure response, you may either:
   - read the global variable associated with the requested data
   - use a pointer that will be mapped on the reception buffer